sde-project/news-layers/README.md

-# news-layer
+# news-layers
-News aggregation layer
+News aggregation layers

 ### Data Service Layer
 The news providers used by this layer are: